-- Find the mosaic and take a photo. - ▶ Find the inscription on the floor mosaic and take a photo. - ▶ On the inscription there are wishes for the four owners.
-Their names are mentioned after the word EYTYX $\Omega\Sigma$ (EYCEBI $\Omega$ , MAPKIA, E $\Lambda\Lambda$ A $\Delta$ ITH KAI K $\Lambda$ HMENTINH), that is "be happy Eusebius, Marcia, Helladitis and Clementine". - ▶ Observe the paintings.
-What drawings do they have? - ▶ Take a photo of the part of the painting that impressed you the most. - Briefly present the information you have collected to your classmates.
+- Find the mosaic and take a photo. - Find the inscription on the floor mosaic and take a photo. - ▶ On the inscription there are wishes for the four owners.
+Their names are mentioned after the word EYTYX $\Omega\Sigma$ (EYCEBI Ω , MAPKIA, E $\Lambda\Lambda$ A Δ ITH KAI K Λ HMENTINH), that is "Eusebius, Marcia, Helladitis and Clementine be happy". - ▶ Observe the wall paintings.
+What drawings do they have? - ▶ Take a photo of the part of the wall painting that impressed you the most.

-Gallery 3 - From the Elysian Fields to the Christian paradise
+Gallery 3 - From the Elysian Fields to the Christian Paradise